Amazon SES to Mailtrap:

 A Migration Guide

-This guide covers core principles of how to migrate from Amazon SES to Mailtrap seamlessly: terminology comparisons, SMTP, or API Configurations, and other tech specifications needed for the smooth switch.
+This guide covers the core principles of migrating from Amazon SES to Mailtrap seamlessly: terminology comparisons, SMTP or API Configurations, and other tech specifications needed for the smooth switch.

-5. Mailtrap features a Bulk Stream which allows you to send emails to many recipients at once (newsletters, product updates, marketing promotions, etc.).
+4. Mailtrap features a Bulk Stream, which allows you to send emails to many recipients at once (newsletters, product updates, marketing promotions, etc.).
+It also offers an email marketing product to schedule and send your campaigns.

 7. Amazon SES doesn’t allow you to add unsubscribe options to emails without coding.